jastore/cli/README.md

 ## `jastore access:create`

-Give a user acces to a resource
+Give a group of user access to a resource.

 ```
 USAGE
   $ jastore access:create

 OPTIONS
-  -a, --rights=rights        (required) rights to give to the user group of that resource ('CRUD')
+  -a, --allow=allow          (required) rights to give to this user group for that resource.
+Allowed values: a mix of
+                             the letters C (create), R (read), U (updated), D (delete)

   -g, --group=group          (required) user group name

   -n, --namespace=namespace  namespace code, (default to current namespace)

   -r, --resource=resource    (required) resource name

+DESCRIPTION
+  Before you using this command, you must have configured some user groups for this namespace.
+  To list available user groups and create new ones, try this command:
+       jastore groups:list

+EXAMPLES
+  # Allow everybody to read access on the "books" resource:
+  jastore access:create -r books -g public -a C

+  # Allow everybody the group named "admin" all access (Create, Read, Update, Delete) to the resource named "books"
+  jastore access:create -g admin -r books -a CRUD
 ```

 _See code: [src/commands/access/create.ts](https://github.com/projets/jastore-cli/blob/v0.0.0/src/commands/access/create.ts)_